 The Office of Student Engagement exists to promote student engagement, provide intentional leadership development experiences, and encourage thoughtful dialogue while promoting a sense of belonging for all students.

-Visit Office the of Student Engagement (SE) website www.messiah.edu/studentengagement for more details and up-to-date information.
+Visit the Office of Student Engagement (SE) website at www.messiah.edu/studentengagement for more details and up-to-date information.

 SERVICES

 Larsen Student Union